mjs2430/mcclatchy/README.md

     font-style: italic;
 }
 ```
-<h2>To host other files such as other css files or JS files, follow these instructions:</h2>
+<h2>To host other files such as other CSS, JS or image files, follow these instructions:</h2>

 1. Right click the file on this Repo's homepage
 2. Copy the link/URL address